The Sweeney: Home video releases

-All four series one are now available as Region 1 (North America) DVDs.
+All four series are now available as Region 1 (North America) DVDs.

-Blu-ray Release
+Blu-ray release

 In 2012, the first series was released on high-definition Blu-ray by Network.
 For this release the original 16 mm film negatives were scanned in HD and comprehensively restored by BBC Studios and Post Production.

 The pilot episode Regan was also given a Blu-ray release by Network at roughly the same time.

 In September 2018, Network confirmed via Twitter that Blu-ray releases of Series 2 to 4 had been abandoned due to "lack of demand".

+Old Gold Media has announced it will re-release series 1 on Blu-ray in the UK on June 2, 2025, from a brand new 2025 remaster.
+Two versions of the pilot episode Regan will be included.